randym32/Anki.Vector.Documentation/documents/historical-bots/Bingo.md

 ## Mock ups of the idea, feel and inspiration

-An exploration of the character desinn:
+An exploration of the character design:
 ![Character exploration](Character exploration.jpg)

 Taking inspiration in its spirit and shape from dogs and other animals: